sircharlo/meeting-media-manager/docs/_posts/2013-01-07-present-media.md

 Start sharing in Zoom by hitting <kbd>Alt</kbd> <kbd>S</kbd>.
 In the Zoom sharing window that pops up, choose the external monitor and enable both checkboxes on the bottom left (for sound and video optimization).
 The yeartext will now be shared over Zoom.

-Find the media you want to share in the JWMMF media playback control window, and press the "play" button.
+Find the media you want to share in the MMM media playback control window, and press the "play" button.
 The media will now be visible to those at the Kingdom Hall, and shared over Zoom.

 When you're done sharing media, hit <kbd>Alt</kbd> <kbd>S</kbd> to end Zoom screen sharing.
 The Kingdom Hall monitor will now show the yeartext.